 You can watch the full event, which featured strategies for igniting sports fandom in Gen Z and case studies from the innovative sports and entertainment properties leading the way, here:

 Significantly, the study found that one-in-three (32%) sports fans in Gen Z2 is an avid boxing fan compared to 6% of Boomer sports fans, and whereas boxing ranks as Boomers’ 11th favorite sport, it ranks as number four for Gen Z. Fight sports counterpart MMA is Gen Z’s sixth favorite sport (ranking 12th for Boomers).

-The popularity of boxing is driven by several key factors related to Gen Z behavior, also identified in the study.
+The popularity of boxing is driven by several key factors related to Gen Z behaviour, also identified in the study.
 Firstly, Gen Z is more inclined to follow individual athletes compared to older generations – 33% of Gen Z sports fans following specific athletes versus 25% of Boomer fans.

 Secondly, Gen Z sports fans follow more sports than older generations – 4.7 sports are followed on average compared to 2.3 for the average Boomer sports fan.
 This means Gen Z’s consumption of sports is, on the whole, ‘shallower’ than older generations – seeing them follow more sports in shorter chunks through a wide range of content types and media platforms.

 Number of Hobbies and Sports Interested In (by US generation)

 With the fight narrative delivering a regular stream of stories that ladder-up to a climatic main event that can be consumed in just a couple of hours of live programming, boxing is appealing for the ‘shallow’ Gen Z sports fan inspired and engaged by individual athletes.